ralfting/camdict/README.md

 ### Installing

-> npm i camdic -g
+> npm i camdict -g

 ### How use it